Differences Between Real Estate Agents, Realtors, and Brokers

 Hiring someone to help you with a real estate transaction can be confusing at times since there are so many different professionals out there vying for your services.
-To make things more confusing, there are various real estate terms for what seems like the same thing.
+There are various real estate terms for what seems like the same thing to make things more confusing.

 You have real estate agents, Realtors, and brokers.
 Are there differences between the three?
 And if so, how do those differences impact you as a buyer or a seller?

 Below you will see a comprehensive review of the differences between Realtors, Real Estate agents, and brokers.
-You’ll even learn that it’s possible to be an owner of a real estate company without being involved in the day to day operations or even be licensed.
+You’ll even learn that it’s possible to be an owner of a real estate company without being involved in day-to-day operations or even being licensed.